 and technical support.

-This is the ideal approach for in school service
+This is the ideal approach for in-school service

-clubs or societies, youth ministries, Eagle Scout candidates, and others who want
+clubs or societies, youth ministries, Eagle Scout candidates, and others who

-armed forces.
-Other young people should contact TCF in the early stage of their
+want to do some good.
+Young people should contact TCF in the early stage of their

 planning.
 Also check this link: Donor-Initiated Fundraising.